Thiago099/dom-builder/README.md

 obj.remove()
 ```

-make propertis defined as reactive by beeng a arrow function update when this object is changed
+Make properties defined as reactive by being an arrow function update when this object is changed

 ```js
 obj.effect(data)